 - CCTV, China Mobile, and Huawei completed the industry’s first 4K live streaming test on a 5G dual-band convergent network in Beijing

-- Orange Spain and Huawei completed the pilot deployment of a 400G/wavelength WDM link in Orange network
+- Orange Spain and Huawei completed the pilot deployment of a 400G/wavelength WDM link in the Orange network

 - Dutch telecom provider KPN signed a preliminary agreement with Huawei in order to start preparations for the construction of KPN’s new Mobile Radio Access Network in the Netherlands, as part of KPN’s mobile network modernization for 5G

 - Huawei and Chinasoft International Ltd. released the Financial Big Data Smart Application Solution.
 It will simplify data collection and processing in the financial domain, helping financial providers to better understand their customers, improve user loyalty, reduce customer TCO, and maximize business value.